act-rules/act-rules.github.io/_rules/links-with-identical-names-and-context-serve-equivalent-purpose-fd3a94.md

 #### Failed Example 2

 These two HTML `a` elements have the same [accessible name][] and [context][programmatically determined link context], but go to different resources.
-Their purpose is disambiguated for sighted users by the alignement of the links with the images above.
+Their purpose is disambiguated for sighted users by the alignment of the links with the images above.

 ```html
 <html lang="en">